lyricat/go-rest/README.md

  - BenchmarkPlainFull: post a string and response a string, without go-rest framework.
 It use to compare BenchmarkRestFull.

-The result in mu mbp list below:
+The result in my mbp list below:

 	$ go test -test.bench=Bench*
 	PASS